 - Blow bubbles in memoriam: Share a photo on social media blowing bubbles or of a loved one using the hashtag #AsthmaAwareness or #AllergyAwareness and tag @AAFANational.

 - Write a poem, draw a picture, take a photograph of something your loved one would find beautiful, or sing or write a song using the hashtag #AsthmaAwareness or #AllergyAwareness and tag @AAFANational.

 - Share a memory of a loved one in the comments below, or join our AAFA or KFA communities and share your memories on our forums.

 - Send a card in the mail, make a phone call, or drop a text to friends or family to share support and fond memories.

-- Make a donation to support AAFA and KFA’s work in memory of a loved one.
+- Make a donation to support AAFA’s work in memory of a loved one.

 Here are some we've lost to asthma and allergies and their advocates who are raising awareness in their honor.
 Our hearts are with them and everyone today who has lost loved ones from asthma and allergies.